Special Use Permits

 All though some permits, such as parking, can be completed quickly, most permits need time to be evaluated, processed, completed, and signed by both parties.
 Allow at least two weeks (10 business days) for processing.
 Requests which involve multiple locations, complex logistics or coordination with other visitor activities will require a minimum of 15 working days to process.
 Projects which require environmental or cultural resource evaluation must be submitted not less than 30 days before the start of proposed activities.

-Long-Term Parking Permit Application (2013 Season) (pdf, 14 KB) this form must be submitted at the same time as the Long-Term Parking Permit.
-Please read and initial all conditions pages.
+Long-Term Parking Permit Application (2013 Season) (pdf, 14 KB) Please read and initial all conditions pages.

 Commercial Filming/Still Photography Permit Application - short form (Form 10-931) (pdf, 59 KB)